sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 ---
-title: Running snapshot tests
+title: Testing and continuous integration
 slug: how-to-test-template
-updated: 2023-10-24
+updated: 2025-04-24
 category: template-testing-error-handling
 ingress:
-  This guide describes how to use the test setup in the Sharetribe Web Template
+  This guide describes how to use the test setup in the Sharetribe Web Template and how to enable Circle CI for continuous integration
 published: true
 ---

+## Testing and snapshot tests

 The Sharetribe Web Template uses the
 [Jest testing framework](https://jestjs.io/) as its test runner.
 The